fakechris/JTrackerServer/readme.txt

 2) How do I use it?
 Quash depends on a couple of things.
-Primarily, you need the JDK and the Apache Commons FileUpload classes (which is used for the uploading of torrentfiles), which is available from <http://commons.apache.org/fileupload/>.
+Primarily, you need the JDK and the Apache Commons FileUpload classes (which is used for the uploading of torrentfiles), which is available from <http://commons.apache.org/fileupload/> and included in binary form in the "third-party" directory.

 You also need to configure the database you are going to use for persistent information, and possibly install the JDBC drivers for this particular database.